 NSW Government Boards and Committees Register

-- have oversight for the efficient and responsible expenditure of public funds in accordance with relevant legislation and government policy and guidelines
+- have oversight for the efficient and responsible expenditure of public funds in accordance with relevant legislation and government policy and guidelines, and

 - are accountable for their performance.

-- High level of professional expertise in one or more of the following areas: a registered practitioner in the relevant profession, management, law, governance, ethics, research, stakeholder engagement/management, consumer rights in health, finance, audit and risk.
+- High level of professional expertise in one or more of the following areas: a registered health practitioner in the relevant profession, management, law (with a practising certificate), governance, ethics, research, stakeholder engagement/management, consumer rights in health, finance, audit and risk.

 - High level of oral, written and interpersonal communication skills including influencing and negotiating.